NOREL Service Company to Distribute Autocall™ Fire Detection Systems

 New England Real Estate Journal • 17 Accord Park Drive #207, Norwell MA 02061 • (781) 878-4540 • Contact

-NOREL ONCE AGAIN NAMED ONE OF LARGEST VETERAN-OWNED COMPANIES IN MASSACHUSETTS
+AGAIN, NOREL NAMED ONE OF LARGEST VETERAN-OWNED COMPANIES IN MASSACHUSETTS

-For 2017, Boston Business Journal has once again listed NOREL Service Co., Inc. as one of the top 20 Largest Veteran-Owned companies in Massachusetts.
+Boston Business Journal has once again listed NOREL Service Co., Inc. as one of the top 20 Largest veteran-owned companies in Massachusetts.

 FALL RIVER'S FAULTY FIRE ALARM SYSTEM GETTING AN UPGRADE